thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 Two important things to note in the code above:

-*First*, that JavaScript inlining will not only output the required text, but also surround it with quotes and JavaScript-escape its contents, so that the expression results are output as a **well-formed JavaScript literal**.
+*First*, that JavaScript inlining will not only output the required text, but also enclose it with quotes and JavaScript-escape its contents, so that the expression results are output as a **well-formed JavaScript literal**.

-*Second, that this is happening because we are outputting the `${session.user.name}` expression as **escaped**, i.e. using a double-bracket
+*Second*, that this is happening because we are outputting the `${session.user.name}` expression as **escaped**, i.e. using a double-bracket
 expression: `[[${session.user.name}]]`.
 If instead we used *unescaped* like: